Exploring charm decays with missing energy in leptoquark models: Introduction

 The organization of the remainder of the paper is as follows.
 In Sec.\,\ref{lqc} we describe the interactions of the new particles, namely the scalar LQs and the light sterile neutrinos, with the SM fermions.
-Concentrating on three different scalar LQs, in Secs.\,\ref{R2}, \ref{tR2}, and \ref{bS1} we explore three distinct scenarios, in each of which merely one of the LQs is responsible for \,$c\to u\slashed E$.\, Before presenting our numerical results, we deal with the pertinent limitations on the Yukawa couplings of the LQs.
-We show particularly that meson-mixing constraints in the charm and down-type quark sectors are potentially relevant, but may be avoided in certain instances.
-We also take into account restrictions inferred from collider searches.
-In Sec.\,\ref{concl} we draw our conclusions.
-The Appendix contains general formulas for the branching fractions of the various decay modes under consideration.
+Concentrating on three distinct scalar LQs, in Secs.\,\ref{R2}, \ref{tR2}, and \ref{bS1} we examine three separate scenarios, in each of which merely one of the LQs is responsible for \,$c\to u\slashed E$.\, In these sections, before presenting our numerical results, we first deal with the pertinent limitations on the Yukawa parameters and masses of the LQs.
+We point out particularly that meson-mixing constraints in the charm and down-type quark sectors are potentially relevant, but may be avoided in certain instances.
+Furthermore, we take into account restrictions inferred from collider searches.
+Subsequently, we evaluate a variety of FCNC decays of the lightest charmed pseudoscalar-mesons and singly charmed baryons manifesting the LQ effects on \,$c\to u\slashed E$.\, In Sec.\,\ref{concl} we draw our conclusions.
+In the Appendix, we provide general expressions for the rates of the hadron decay modes under consideration.
+For the meson channels we show that, assuming the invisible particles to have negligible masses, the formulas for the LQ-generated branching fractions can be determined with the aid of data on the corresponding semileptonic modes and without relying on the form factors in the mesonic matrix elements.